 Homebuyers can cancel the purchase at this point if everything is not as claimed.

 A home inspection report is easier to understand if homebuyers have been present during the inspection.

 Homebuyers should not take part in the inspection:

 - But look at what the inspector is looking at

 - Should listen to the comments made

 - Ask pertinent questions when there is something that confuses or troubles you

-- By attending home inspections, home buyers will get to know their new home better than if the did not attended
+By attending home inspections, home buyers will get to know their new home better than if the did not attend.

-- Home buyers may be surprised by how many people pave over a main valve controlling the water supply into their new home!
+- Homebuyers may be surprised by how many people pave over the main valve controlling the water supply into their new home!

 Home inspections are worth attending, and most realtors and mortgage lenders would recommend you do so.
 The home inspection can be very revealing and very educational.